raito-io/cli-plugin-aws-account/README.md

 * Access from Raito to AWS
   * When an 'internal policy' AP gets internalized.
 The old/relevant internal policies need to be removed.
 Use tagging for this?
   * Access-as-code
+  * Limit the data we fetch and possibly don't need
 * Implement dynamic metadata fetching (needs configMap) for AP types, DO types, permissions ...
 * Support for other AWS partitions everywhere (e.g. china and gov-cloud) (typically not working in arn matching)
 * To improve: Error handling (for concurrent jobs).
 See 'error handling' TODOs